Celebrity Big Brother (British TV series) series 11: Tricia Penrose

 Patricia "Tricia" Penrose (born 9 April 1970) is an English actress and singer, best known for her acting role as Gina Ward in ITV's longest-running drama Heartbeat, from 1993 to 2010.
 She has also appeared in shows such as The Royal and Coronation Street.
 On Day 1, Tricia was accepted into the main house, beating model Paula Hamilton.
 On Day 21, she became the sixth person to be evicted from the house, missing out on a place in the final, along with Frankie Dettori.
 Penrose is also a close friend of Celebrity Big Brother 9 winner, Denise Welch.

 Summary

-A summary of what happened by day is provided below.

 The Basement

-On launch night, Big Brother announced that half of the housemates will moved to the Main House or the Basement.
+On launch night, Big Brother announced that half of the housemates would be moved to the Main House or the Basement.
 On Day 2, the Main House housemates had to vote for one housemate to enter the basement, and that housemate had to choose another to enter the Main House from the basement.
 Frankie and Heidi and Spencer were chosen respectively.
 The twist came to an end on day 3 after Frankie was chosen to face the first eviction by his fellow housemates.